jconorgrogan/Informational-Constructivism/README.md

 *   *Abundance:* Such low-cost, constrained observer-shapes are statistically common features within Mode_R.

 **3.3.
 Internal Ranking Function (`f`): Ordered Access to Internal Structure.**
-*   The core dependency structure of an observer-shape `G_Ω` (its Strongly Connected Components (SCCs) and the Directed Acyclic Graph (DAG) they form) allows for at least one "Internal Ranking Function" `f`, which assigns an ordered sequence number to each SCC.
+*   The core dependency structure of an observer-shape `G_Ω` (its Strongly Connected Components (SCCs) and the Directed Acyclic Graph (DAG) they form)³ allows for at least one "Internal Ranking Function" `f`, which assigns an ordered sequence number to each SCC.
-    *   This `f` represents an efficient, low-`K` encoding of sequential information access.
+    *   This `f` represents an efficient, low-`K` encoding of sequential information access, consistent with the observer's finite processing capacity (PFS 0.2).
     *   **Selection Rule (SR-f):** Among all admissible DAG orderings `f_i` of SCCs within `G_Ω`, the "preferred" `f` is the one that minimizes its own Static Cost, `L(f | G_Ω) = K(f | G_Ω) + λE(f | G_Ω)`, where `K(f | G_Ω)` is the descriptive complexity of `f` given `G_Ω`, and `E(f | G_Ω)` is its structural effort cost.
 This `f` is a unique (up to tie-breaking) integral part of the static design of `G_Ω`.

 ---